su1234567/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 #### Flashing the Portenta X8 Using `uuu` Command

 Now that we have the Portenta X8 in programming mode, we need to flash the OS image.
 Within the previously described OS image file structure, you need to navigate to `mfgtool-files-portenta-x8` directory.
 Inside the directory, you will find the `uuu` executable and its components.
-Here, you will open a terminal and run the following command:
+Remember to uncompress mfgtool-files-portenta-x8.tar.gz and lmp-partner-arduino-image-portenta-x8.wic.gz.
+Make sure the .wic file is in the unzipped folder in the main directory.
+Now you can open a terminal and run the following command:

 ```
 uuu full_image.uuu